SurajSonawane2415/MazeBlaze/documention/README.md

 4. **Reverse when there are no other options:** If you find yourself in a situation where you can't turn left, go straight, or turn right, it means you've likely reached a dead end.
 In this case, you need to turn around and backtrack.

 ## Implementation of LFR
-For the implementation of left follow rule, we need to record every turn taken by the bot by assigning numeric values to different directions.
+For the implementation of the left-follow rule, we need to record every turn taken by the bot by assigning numeric values to different directions.
 Then we need to recognize the redundant paths from the given turns.
 The directions are indexed as follows:
 - North: 1
 - East: 2
 - South: 3
 - West: 4

 It is important to note that the algorithm assumes that the bot initially faces the North direction.
 Subsequently, the other directions are determined based on the North direction.
-These directions are fixed with respect to the world frame, and the bot continually updates its direction as it takes turns.
-We records the direction index into the `store_path` array, as follows:
+These directions are fixed concerning the world frame, and the bot continually updates its direction as it takes turns.
+We record the direction index into the `store_path` array, as follows:
 1. **Condition for Right Turn**

    When the bot takes a right turn, it increments the `direction` by 1.
 This is achieved through the code: